Overview

 Additions or deletions

-• Certificate of Successful Completion (non-degree level, ie. comprised of non-degree level courses numbered 010-099): A standard of proficiency, achievement or promotion appropriate for post-secondary training.
+• Non-Degree Level Certificate, ie. comprised of non-degree level courses numbered 010-099): A standard of proficiency, achievement or promotion appropriate for post-secondary training.

 DEAN

-Principles and Procedures: University Council has delegated to the Dean the authority to approve Certificates of Attendance.
+Principles and Procedures: University Council has delegated to the Dean the authority to approve Community Level Certificates.
 Contact Registrarial Services Office to complete a Consultation with the Registrar Form.

 Additions or deletions

-• Certificate of Attendance (community-level, non-academic programs that are below the level of certificates of proficiency and successful completion, ie. comprised of courses numbered 001-009): Satisfactory attendance at a course or program of courses.
+• Community Level Certificates (non-academic programs that are below degree level and non-degree level certificates, ie. comprised of courses numbered 001-009): Satisfactory attendance at a course or program of courses.

 FEE REVIEW COMMITTEE